lokpoon/lokpoon.github.io/_pages/research.md

 ## Temporal landscape of fear — Moonlight

 The mere perception of predation risk can strongly influence individuals behavior and drive large-scale population changes.
-Many nocturanl species percieve moonlight as predation risk, because many visually-oriented predators imrpove hunting success with increased light level.
+Many nocturanl species percieve moonlight as predation risk, but how moonlight varies over time, location, and habitat features remain poorly understood.

 # Behavioral ecology